syncfusion-content/javascript-docs/js/ReportViewer/Export.md

 ### Add custom PDF fonts
 Allows to have custom fonts in the PDF exported document by adding the font streams to `Fonts` collection in `PDFOptions` instance.

-1. Add the font .ttf files into your application App_Data folder.
+1.Add the font .ttf files into your application App_Data folder.
-2. In the solution explore open the properties of the font file and set the Copy to Output Directory property to Copy always.
+2.In the solution explore open the properties of the font file and set the Copy to Output Directory property to Copy always.
-3. Initialize the Font collection and add the font stream to it.
+3.Initialize the Font collection and add the font stream to it.

 N> The key value provided in the font collection should be same as in the report item font property.